 In order to “cure” your panic, you need help bringing the not-conscious roots of your feelings (and your fear of them) safely into the open.
 If the origins of your anxiety are understood, you can learn to live with feelings in a very different way.
 They don’t have to lead to anxiety.
 After all, feelings are a part of life.

-OCD is a tormenting kind of anxiety, and it’s often the result of early childhood trauma.
-With OCD, something has happened to make you feel very unsafe.
-Maybe even that there is no one to count on.
-Plus, you’ve been left with a lot of irrational guilt; and worry constantly about doing something wrong.
+Obsessive worry is a tormenting kind of anxiety, and it’s often the result of early childhood trauma.
+With obsessive worry, even ritualistic behaviors, something has happened to make you feel very unsafe.
+Maybe that there is no one to count on.
+Plus, you’ve been left with a lot of irrational guilt; and you worry constantly about doing something wrong.

-A critical voice in your head tells you you’ve made some awful mistake; punishes you, or warns you not to make a “wrong move.”
+A critical voice in your head tells you you’ve made some awful mistake or warns you not to make a “wrong move.”

 Anger feels dangerous, just like it does in panic disorder.
 But, then again, so do any feelings you can’t control.
-And, so you don’t feel much of anything.
-You try to be constantly rational.
-To think things out.
+You try to be constantly rational, so you don’t feel anything.
+You think things out.
 Yet, feelings most often can’t be reasoned with.

 Even if you aren’t aware of your feelings, feelings do exist.
 Hidden in the torture of your anxiety or the rituals you’re forced to perform.
 The main torture exists in any decision, or move, you have to make.
 All are subject to terrible doubt.
 You make a move and you change it.
 You’re tortured by the thought: what if the opposite is better?

 So, you’re terrified of doing anything.
 What if it’s wrong?
-OCD anxiety is particularly immobilizing.
+Obsessive worry is particularly immobilizing.
 There’s always some danger to avoid.
-With OCD, the danger is that you must do everything just right or something “bad” will happen.
+With obsessive anxiety, the danger is that you must do everything just right or something “bad” will happen.

 It’s impossible to live this way.
 What do you do?
-How do you get out of OCD – or any other form of anxiety?
+How do you get out of obsessive worry – or any other form of anxiety?
 Understandably, you want some quick and easy ways to fix it.
 Now.

 Why You Can’t Stop Anxiety In 5 Easy Steps

-Unfortunately, there aren’t easy answers because the roots of all anxiety are unconscious.
-There are things you might know about your anxiety, but there’s a lot you don’t.
+There aren’t easy answers, because the roots of all anxiety are unconscious.
+You might know some things about your anxiety, but there’s a lot you don’t.
 Maybe you know you’re terrified of social events.
 Or meeting new people.
 Or of situations where you “might be judged” and you’re sure you’ll “mess up.”

 Maybe you’re afraid of being unwanted or unlovable; so it’s hard to go on dates; open up to anyone new; smile; or not be anxious if someone doesn’t text back right away.
 Or maybe you can’t text, or talk; always afraid of saying the wrong thing.

-There are many more possibilities for anxiety, and yours are completely your own.
-The thing is though; these are some of the things you know.
-But, as hard as you try to tell yourself they aren’t true; as hard as your friends (if you open up to them) give you pep-talks; you just aren’t convinced.
+These are some of the things you know.
+But, as hard as you try to tell yourself they aren’t true; as hard as your friends (if you open up to them) give you pep talks; you just aren’t convinced.
 And, your anxiety goes on and on.

 It’s the things you don’t know that make it hard to stop being anxious on your own.
 Most are rooted in long-ago experiences.
 Childhood trauma.
 Early separation anxieties.
 Experiences that made you suspicious about love.

-How do you cure anxiety?
+How do you cure anxiety – whether generalized anxiety, panic attacks, or obsessive worry?
 By getting to the roots of your early experiences and reconnecting the specifics of what happened long ago to the situations that make you anxious now.
 That is truly the best answer for a cure.
-But, you can’t do that on your own.
+But you can’t do that on your own.

 You need a place to safely bring those past situations and relationships out into the open.
 To remember.
 And to finally express the feelings you now carry within your anxiety.
 When anxiety is severe and paralyzing, it’s well worth finding a psychotherapist who specializes in anxiety.
 Especially, one who knows how to get to the unconscious roots.